TeoWeiShan/QuizIt/README.md

 ## Design Process
 Our design process is for it to be simple so that everyone can use it to have fun.
 It is more so targeted at younger people, usually school-going as they would have more time than working adults, to play this quiz when they are at home with idle time.

+Blue is used as an overall as it usually is used in representing education, which is what this website is about.
+Round features are commonly used to make have a visual appeal that the game is user-friendly and great for beginners.

 (User Stories)
 - As a student who does not have much to do at home, I would like a quick and simple game to play to pass time.